 SEND: For children with Special Educational Needs and Disabilities, we ensure that all teaching and learning is inclusive and that children are supported wherever necessary with resources, teaching assistant or teacher support and additional input if required.
 We are also aware that some children excel in this subject but may find the recording and “English” skills more difficult so we provide support accordingly to ensure that all children achieve their potential.
 Children who have fine motor skill difficulties also receive additional support where needed in these lessons.
 This is often linked with their IEP targets.

-We use our knowledge progression in planning detailing endpoints for each term within each phase:
+We use our knowledge progression in planning detailing key learning for each term within each phase (we assess against end points based on this key learning in each subject):

 Please see below for our Progression of Knowledge and Skills documents for DT.